 Nairobi’s (Alba Flores) execution was a major riff in the closing episodes, shattering the core team and exacerbating the chaos inside the bank even further.
 Then came the extraction of Raquel from the authorities which saw her dramatically re-enter the bank, while the Professor was simultaneously discovered by rogue police officer Alicia Sierra.

-It’s not inconceivable to think that, given we’ve seen two heists for each pair of seasons, the upcoming Money Heist season 5 and possible season 6 will share the same format, perhaps focusing on a new heist all together, maybe even internationally.
-But that can’t be started until the loose ends of season 4 are tied up first.
-The show also loves to dabble in a non-linear approach to story-telling, so we could see Nairobi return (much like Berlin’s character did in the later seasons) after all.
+Given we’ve seen two heists for each pair of seasons, the upcoming Money Heist season 5 will share the same format spread across two parts.
+Despite the presumed ending being one dramatic point of tension, the show also loves to dabble in a non-linear approach to story-telling, so we could see this grand finale dragged out right to the end, and maybe even witness Nairobi’s return (much like Berlin’s character did in the later seasons) after all.

 Viewers also probably didn’t notice the unexpected easter egg waiting for them just seconds after the credits rolled on season 4 – a unique rendition of ‘Bella Ciao’ by Money Heist actress herself, Najwa Nimri (who plays the aforementioned police officer that outed the Professor in the final scene).
 Given that it was previously only sung on-screen by those loyal to the cause, could this be a sign that the Sierra will be joining the Professor and his gang for season 5?
 Only time will tell, but if so, that’d really shake up the dynamics of the next season.

-Showrunner Alex Piña also floated the idea of ‘spinoffs’ with Oprah Magazine, which would be a likely outcome if season 5 of Money Heist was to purely wrap up the storyline in one succinct and dramatic send-off rather than embark on a new adventure.
+Showrunner Alex Piña also floated the idea of ‘spinoffs’ with Oprah Magazine, which would be a likely outcome with season 5 of Money Heist aiming to wrap up the storyline in one succinct and dramatic send-off.

 “We do have many possibilities for some spinoffs, yes, and I think that’s thanks to the strong and powerful identities of the characters.
 We’ve always looked for characters to have a very complex, layered design.
 So I think almost every character of Money Heist has a duality that we would like to see in a spinoff.
 We could watch any of them in other contexts.”

-On March 15, Netflix hit pause on the production of all its original series for two weeks due to the current global situation.
+On March 15, 2020, Netflix hit pause on the production of all its original series due to the global pandemic.
 Similar setbacks were felt across the entertainment industry, with the likes of Netflix’s other binge-worthy crime series Bodyguard also suffering delays.